 - Students have the opportunity to work with university professors in a small class setting.

-LEAF Meeting Times & Location
+LEAF Meeting Details

-- LEAF is a Hybrid Class
+- LEAF is an Online Class

 - Class time: Thursdays, 4:15-6:30 pm